Before You Install an Ice Maker, Don’t Forget Your Ice Machine Water Line

 In this article, we’ll show you why a water line is so vital to your ice machines and how to choose the right one for your model.

-Why is An Ice Maker Water Line Important?
+Why is An Ice Machine Water Line Important?

-The job of a water line is to deliver enough water to your ice machine so it can make a full batch of ice cubes.
+The job of a water line connection is similar in an ice machine and other appliances, such as a refrigerator.
+The line connects to the wall and the plumbing system beyond, and every batch of ice cubes starts with the water your tubing will pull into the ice machine.
 Merely installing an ice machine on any water line likely won’t do.
-You’ll need to make sure the water line in your business can provide the full amount of water your model needs.
+You’ll need to make sure the water line in your business can provide the full amount of water your model needs, and that you have a suitable compression valve if you ever need to cut the water supply.

 Water lines come in different sizes and flow rates.
 These factors are dependent on the model ice machine you plan on installing in your business.

-What Happens if I Get the Wrong Sized Water Line?
+What Happens if I Get the Wrong Sized Water Supply Line?

 • Smaller ice cubes